 Setting the failsafe¶

 In Mission Planner’s full parameter list or full parameter tree, set the FS_GCS_ENABLE parameter to:

 - Disabled (Value 0) will disable the GCS failsafe entirely.

 - Enabled Always RTL (Value 1) will switch the copter to RTL Mode.
 If the GPS position is not usable, the copter will change to Land Mode instead.

-- Enabled Continue with Mission in Auto Mode (Deprecated in 4.0+) (Value 2) will ignore the failsafe in an Auto Mode mission.
+- Enabled Continue with Mission in Auto Mode (this value has no effect in 4.0 and later with FS_OPTION parameter replacing function, see below ) (Value 2) will ignore the failsafe in an Auto Mode mission.
 Otherwise, it will behave the same as Enabled Always RTL.
 This option no longer exists in Copter 4.0 and later.
 Instead, see the FS_OPTIONS parameter for this function.
 Setting this value in Copter 4.0 and later version will automatically be converted and set to Value 1 (Always RTL) and the FS_OPTIONS bitmask will be modified to include bit (1) for “Continue auto mode mission on GCS failsafe”.